What is NK-cell therapy?

 1. Patients with poor physique before tumor surgery, slow recovery after surgery, and fear of occult cancer cells not being completely eradicated.

-2. After radiotherapy and chemotherapy, the immune system is low, and the side effects are obvious (such as loss of appetite, nausea, hair loss, skin inflammation, etc.), and patients who expect to increase the effect of chemoradiation.
+2. After radiotherapy and chemotherapy, the immune system is low, the side effects are obvious (such as loss of appetite, nausea, hair loss, skin inflammation, etc.), and patients expect to increase the effect of chemoradiation.

 3. Patients who wish to use various treatments to achieve therapeutic effects due to fear of the side effects of radiotherapy and chemotherapy.